Mumsys/Mumsys-Js/README.md

 Also have a look at the html files in tests/ folder to run tests or to get into it in detail.

-For distribution/ builds you can use composer:
+For distribution builds you can use composer:

     composer require mumsys/mumsys-js

-For own builds (requires php 5.6+, 7.* cli version):
+For own builds (requires php 5.6+, 7.* php-cli version):

     composer require mumsys/mumsys-js
     cd vendor/mumsys/mumsys-js
     composer install

 to the get dependencies for builds.

+To build own additions:

+    php7.2 build/build.php # to create Mumsys.js and Mumsys.min.js bundels

 Future releases will also serve npm helper/ tests